Folvin/EA-react-project-team4/README.md

 ### for components and folder

-always start components name with capitalization and successive word doesn't use - or \_ and also use capitalization so for example TextWrap.tsx
+components name have every word capitalized and not separated so for example TextWrap.tsx

 folder instead have all name in lowercase and successive word are separated by -